Accessing the Open Data Hub as part of this section.

 The Open Data Hub Virtual Knowledge Graph¶

-Some datasets in the Open Data Hub, namely Accommodation, Gastronomy, and Event, are organised into a Virtual Knowledge Graph that can be accessed using SPARQL from the dedicated SPARQL endpoint.
+Some datasets in the Open Data Hub, namely Accommodations, Gastronomy, and Events , are organised into a Virtual Knowledge Graph that can be accessed using SPARQL from the dedicated SPARQL portal.
 In order to define more precise queries, this section describes the Knowledge Models (KM) underlying these datasets; the description of each KM is accompanied by an UML diagram which shows the KM at a glance.

 Besides standard W3C’s OWL and RDF vocabularies, the Open Data Hub VKG uses: